ashisha/projects/sortheaders/README.md

 Installation
 ------------
 * Use pathogen?
-Clone it from Git
+  Clone it from Git.
 * Old School?
-Copy the sortheaders.vim file to your .vim/plugin directory
+  Copy the sortheaders.vim file to your .vim/plugin directory.

-Add a mapping to your ~/.vimrc file: nnoremap <F9> :SortHeaders<CR>

 Usage
 -----
+Add a mapping to your ~/.vimrc file (that suits your fingers & personality):
+  `nnoremap <F9> :SortHeaders<CR>`

+Make sure that filetype detection is ON.
+Following lines in .vimrc will help:
+  `:filetype on`

 Use the SortHeaders command in normal mode or the mapped key (if you configured one) and your header includes will be sorted in-place.
 SortHeaders respect the grouping of various header includes, so if there is a newline between two groups of header includes, the grouping will be preserved.

 Yes, it's that simple!